 16. Marina Bay Sands

-Marina Bay Sands is a world-class resort that is located by the southern coast of Singapore.
+Marina Bay Sands is a world-class resort and is located by the southern coast of Singapore.

-This hotel is the pinnacle of luxury and entertainment, with a slew of shopping, dining, and recreation options for guests.
+This hotel has the best of luxury and entertainment, with a slew of shopping, dining, and recreation options for guests.